The Mission of INCOR

 INCOR began over 35 years ago to meet the physical and spiritual needs in poverty-stricken parts of the world.

-INCOR partners with dedicated Christian organizations, pastors, church leaders, teachers, and students around the world to strategically fund ministries that change lives.
+INCOR partners with dedicated Christian organizations, pastors, church leaders, teachers, and students around the world to strategically fund ministries that change lives and impact communities.
 Careful stewardship includes board members, when possible, visiting ministry sites to evaluate the integrity and effectiveness of each partner ministry.
 Though we are a nondenominational board from diverse Christian faith traditions, we center our attention on the transformative work of Jesus.

 INCOR pledges that 100% of all designated donations will be used for their intended purposes.